United States forms

 - Submitting your application prematurely, before fulfilling the continuous residence requirement, can lead to delays or denials.

-- Neglecting to sign the application or opting for a stamped or typewritten name in place of a handwritten signature.
+- Neglecting to sign the application or substituting a handwritten signature with a stamped or typewritten name.

 - Not attending the biometric services appointment.